RedisGrafana/RedisGrafana/docs/intro.md

 !!! tip "Contribute"

-    To contibute your project or propose Documentation updates, open an [issue](https://github.com/RedisGrafana/redisgrafana/issues/new/choose) or click the "Edit this page" button at the top to submit a Pull Request.
+    To contribute your project or propose Documentation updates, open an [issue](https://github.com/RedisGrafana/redisgrafana/issues/new/choose) or click the "Edit this page" button at the top to submit a Pull Request.

 ## License

-Redis plug-ins for Grafana are licensed under the [Apache License Version 2.0](https://github.com/RedisGrafana/RedisGrafana/blob/main/LICENSE).
+Redis plug-ins for Grafana licensed under the [Apache License Version 2.0](https://github.com/RedisGrafana/RedisGrafana/blob/main/LICENSE).